ONSdigital/dp-cli/README.md

 ### Configuration

 Configuration is defined in a YAML file.
-By default the CLI expects the config to be in `~/.dp-cli-config.yml`.
-The config file location can be customised by setting `DP_CLI_CONFIG` environment variable to your chosen path.
+By default the CLI expects the config file to be `~/.dp-cli-config.yml`.
+The config file location can be customised by setting the `DP_CLI_CONFIG` environment variable to your chosen path.

 The [sample config file](./config/example_config.yml) should be tailored to suit you.
 For example: